View Roy Reed's Obituary on www.pressargus.com/ and share memories

 He is survived by his wife, Flaura "Flo" (Gibbs) Reed of the home; a daughter, Angela Schaffer of Washington; five sons, Josh Reed of Cedarville and Roy Reed Jr. and Mark, Tom and John Nelson, all of California; a stepdaughter, Carmen Presley of Little Rock; two stepsons, Gerald Presley of Rudy and Gregg Presley of Hot Springs; a sister, Ruby Pearson of Washington; and several grandchildren, great-grandchildren and great-great-grandchildren.

-Funeral service will be at held at noon Friday, Jan.
+Funeral service was held Friday, Jan.
 31, 2020, at Ocker Memorial Chapel in Van Buren.
-Burial with military honors will be at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.
+Burial with military honors was at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.

-The family will visit with relatives and friends beginning at 11 a.m.
-Friday, one hour prior to service.

-Pallbearers will be Gerald Presley Sr., Gregg Presley, Gerald Presley Jr., Bailey Cavert and Jeremy Treat.

 Online condolences may be made at www.ockerfuneralhome.com.